spatialnetworks/fulcrum-guide-to-data-collection/data-collection-101.md

 _How will we process the information?_

+After the recorded observation is made, the data collection processing step begins.
+This step in the process can vary greatly depending on how the data is being collected and what's required to make the raw data usable.
+Placing emphasis upon optimal design and an effective protocol steps will benefit the processing step of your workflow.
+If your protocol dictates that data will be collected with paper and pencil, then you will require a processing step where results are transcribed into a computer spreadsheet or database.

+Each additional step in the processing portion of data collection can introduce opportunities for error.
+Whether it's human-error while transferring data from paper to electronic form, or using incorrect parameters in a programmatic conversion - each step introduced also introduces an opportunity for error.

 ### Analysis <a id="Analysis"></a>

 _What insights can we gather?
 What does the data suggest?_

+After defining the original purpose for collecting, gathering, and processing your data - comes the analysis of the results.
+Analyzing the information collected from your survey provides the answer to what you were originally motivated to find out - and sometimes more!
+A thorough evaluation of the findings from your data may suggest conclusions which were only hypothesized before.
+If your analysis can replace subjective decision support with measurable facts, you can have more confidence.